digitalocean/clusterlint/checks.md

 Group: `security`

 Description: If containers within a pod are allowed to run with the pid `0`, then the host can be subjected to malicious attacks.
-It occurs when the container image or the base image is not from a trusted source.
 We recommend that a UID other than 0 be used in your container image for running applications.
-However, this can also be enforced in the Kubernetes pod configuration shown below.
+This can also be enforced in the Kubernetes pod configuration as shown below.

 Example: